programminghistorian/jekyll/en/lessons/transcribing-handwritten-text-with-python-and-azure.md

 difficulty: 2
 activity: transforming
 topics: [python, api, data-manipulation]
 abstract: Tools for machine transcription of handwriting are practical and labour-saving if you need to analyse or present text in digital form.
 This lesson will explain how to write a Python program to transcribe handwritten documents using Microsoft's Azure Cognitive Services, a commercially available service that has a cost-free option for low volumes of use.
-Google Colab is used as the example Python programming environment.
 avatar_alt: Drawing showing the design for the Youths progressive recorder, a mechanical handwriting copying machine.
 doi: 10.46430/phen0114
 ---